rchavarria/solveet-problems/random-num-digit-sum-dart/README.md

 To run tests from command line:

 - Be sure Dart SDK is in the PATH.
-Run `dart differences-game.dart`
+Run `dart web/digit-sum.dart`

 To run tests from Dart editor:

-- right click on `differences-game.dart' file, and choose Run
+- right click on `web/digit-sum.dart' file, and choose Run